 Installing a Let’s Encrypt certificate on cPanel

-After generating an SSL certificate using Really Simple SSL 5.0, the SSL certificate needs to be installed.
+After generating an SSL certificate using Really Simple Security (v5 and upwards), the SSL certificate needs to be installed on your server.
+This is typically done through a hosting control panel like cPanel.

 Automatic installation

-In most cases Really Simple SSL can install the certificate automatically for you on cPanel.
+In most cases Really Simple Security can install the certificate automatically for you on cPanel.
 To be able to do this, the cPanel API or shell functionality should be available.
-Really Simple SSL will detect if this is the case, and guide you through the required steps.
-To use shell functionality, the shell_exec function should be available on your server, and the Really Simple SSL shell add-on should be installed.
+Really Simple Security will detect if this is the case, and guide you through the required steps.
+To use shell functionality, the shell_exec function should be available on your server, and the Really Simple Security shell add-on should be installed.

 If automatic installation is not possible, you can do this manually.